 You may have to try a couple of sizes before finding the one that works for you and your baby.

 7. Breastfeeding Pillows Like Dr. Brown’s Gia Nursing Pillow or Boppy Nursing Pillow and Positioner Are Good to Have on Hand

 I bought two of the most popular breastfeeding pillows: Gia Dr. Brown’s and Boppy, but didn’t end up using either.
-So why is it on my list?
+So why is it still one of my breastfeeding tips?
 I know a lot of mamas who LOVE and use their pillows often, while feeding at home.

 I did have a chance to try them out and personally prefer the fit and feel of the Dr. Brown’s Gia Nursing Pillow over the Boppy Nursing Pillow and Positioner.
 The Gia is more open in the back, so it’s good for lying down and lounging on the couch during a feed sesh.

 Either would be a great addition to your breastfeeding a newborn survival kit!

 For each pillow, you’ll need a case, so don’t forget to add that to your list!
 Here is one that fits the Gia Dr. Brown’s pillow.

 Since breastfeeding a newborn is a learning experience for both you and your baby, it makes it extremely difficult to work with your little one in the middle night, if you can’t see them!
 One of my favorite breastfeeding tips is to remind mom’s they need nightlights throughout the house.